 PFH – University for Careers

 PFH Private University of Applied Sciences was recognised by the Lower Saxony Ministry of Science and Culture in 1995, which means that it is Lower Saxony's oldest private, state-recognised university.
 The incentive for its foundation was the idea of providing fresh impetus in the fields of science and teaching with a purely privately funded university that offers a study programme aligned to the real needs of the economy.
 In 2007, PFH received institutional accreditation from the Central Evaluation and Accreditation Agency (ZEvA).
-At the beginning of 2014, PFH received institutional re-accreditation from the German Council of Science and Humanities.
+At the end of 2018, PFH received institutional re-accreditation from the German Council of Science and Humanities.